 -

-Mobile Data: Purchasing a local SIM card with a data plan from one of Morocco's major telecom providers (such as Maroc Telecom, Orange, or Inwi) is an affordable and convenient way to access the internet on the go.
+Mobile Data: Purchasing a local SIM card with a data plan from one of Morocco's major telecom providers (such as Maroc Telecom, Orange, or Inwi) is an affordable and convenient way to access the internet on the go or you can buy a Global eSim and get 10% off with the cowokingdays10 discount code.

 Coworking Spaces: